kimburgess/crikeycon18-badge-challenges/README.md

 Over the weekend, Brisbane played host to yet another awesome [CrikeyCon](https://www.crikeycon.com/).
 In addition to the CTF, there was a set of sequential puzzles associated with the badge.
 Between some of the talks I though I'd play.

-These are still not complete, but here's what I was able to figure out on the day.
-If the server side component are republished, I'll keep diving...
+*These are still not complete, but here's what I was able to figure out on the day.
+If the server side components are republished, I'll keep diving...*

 [Chapter 0: Prologue](0-prologue.md)